Fasting: What Is It and How Do I Do It?

 So, is fasting for you?
 I believe fasting is pretty much for everybody.
 Maybe a few specific, really harsh health conditions this would not be for.
 Of course, if you are wondering about that, consult your physician for any precautions.

-It’s a great way to see good results, allow your body to heal, drive down inflammation, lose weight and get results.
+It’s a great way to allow your body to heal, drive down inflammation, lose weight and see good results.
 We’re overeating in America and fasting is an amazing solution.